-Members of The San Diego Writers/Editors Guild are available for presentations to groups in San Diego county.
+Members of The San Diego Writers and Editors Guild are available for presentations to groups in San Diego county.

 Speakers will briefly inform the members of your group about the Guild and present a specialty topic as listed below.